fetchrobotics-forks/platform-services/README.md

 <pre><code><b>
 INGRESS_HOST=`kubectl get svc --namespace istio-system -o go-template='{{range .items}}{{range .status.loadBalancer.ingress}}{{.hostname}}{{printf "\n"}}{{end}}{{end}}'`
+export CLUSTER_INGRESS=$INGRESS_HOST:$SECURE_INGRESS_PORT
 dig +short $INGRESS_HOST
 </b></code></pre>

-Take the IP addresses from the above output and use these as the A record for the LetsEncrypt host name, platform-services.cognizant-ai.net, and this will enable accessing the mesh and validation of the common name (CN) in the certificate.
+Take the IP addresses from the above output and use these as the A record for the LetsEncrypt host name, platform-services.karlmutch.com, and this will enable accessing the mesh and validation of the common name (CN) in the certificate.
 After several minutes, you should test this step by using the following command to verify that the certificate negotiation is completed.

 ### Service deployment overview